NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 Email Address: titleix@truman.edu

-- The request is timely, and
+- The request is timely; and

-- The appeal is on the basis of any of the four articulated “Grounds for Appeal” listed above, and
+- The appeal is on the basis of any of the four articulated “Grounds for Appeal” listed above; and

 D. Decision on Appeal.
-If all three requirements for appeal listed above are met, the Appellate Officer will accept the request for appeal and proceed with rendering a decision on the appeal applying the following additional principles:
+If all four requirements for appeal listed above are met, the Appellate Officer will accept the request for appeal and proceed with rendering a decision on the appeal applying the following additional principles:

 XIII.
 WITHDRAWAL PRIOR TO RESOLUTION